🦘 Australia

 Documents required vary by pathway but typically include:

-• Official university transcripts from all tertiary institutions attended, showing all subjects completed and grades achieved
+• Official academic transcripts from all tertiary institutions attended, certified as true copies

 AHPRA assessment fees

-Fees are reviewed periodically — always confirm the current fee schedule on the AHPRA Website before lodging your application.
+Fees are reviewed periodically — always confirm the current fee schedule on the AHPRA website before lodging your application.

 Application type Fee (AUD, approx.)

-Psychology AssessmentAUD 750
+General Registration AssessmentAUD 750

 Assessment outcomes